juppin/openwrt_custom_builds_trunk/ath79_tiny_4mb_openvpn_nano/README.md

-This are stipped down OpenWrt builds for ath79 devices with 4MB flash and 32MB ram.
+This are stripped down OpenWrt builds for ath79 devices with 4MB flash and 32MB ram.

 Included packages:
 - openvpn-mbedtls